peak-flow/base-ai/readme-process.md

 - Create database migrations for core entities
 - Implement basic project management functionality
 - Implement task management functionality
+- Improve LLM logging format for better readability and analysis
 - Add authentication when needed
 - Consider adding streaming responses from the LLM in the future